orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-Similarly, could one say that perfect squares are similarly only possible as an abstract construction once one is bounded?
-THIS NEEDS BETTER UNPACKING.
-A CERTAIN DIRECTION/SIDE IS CONTINUED TO ITS EDGE PERFECTLY INFINITELY, until it hits some boundary.

----

 [[2023-11-10]]
 Distant lights across the field at dark in the evening - through a wet glass are incredibly sensitive to my movements, or temporal movements of the planet/the processing of my mind, inducing a kind of flickering where the light came from.
 Perceived fast switching between states since no further structure/reducibility is in my brain to account for a larger vision field and coarsegraining is easily changed. - Something along these lines?